 He is a past winner of Amnesty International and The Law Society of Ireland awards for investigative journalism.
 He received a Mary Raftery Journalism Bursary in 2013 and his subsequent series of articles about Direct Provision in Ireland received a Certificate of Merit from The Law Society of Ireland in 2014.
-He was also the guest contributor to the official Wexford Festival Opera programmes for 2013 and 2014.
+He was also the guest contributor to the official Wexford Festival Opera programmes for 2013, 2014 and 2017.
 A recipient of a second Mary Raftery Journalism Bursary in 2016, he was a speaker at the Kennedy Summer School in 2016.
 For an investigation into the role of the coroner’s court, Tom won the 2017 Justice Media Award for the regional press in Ireland.
-He will appear at the Write By the Sea Festival in September 2018.
+He presented a journalism workshop at the Write By the Sea Festival in 2017.